Skip to content

 Style

-• Equities: We have been seeing a broadening out of earnings growth, and we expect a lift in earnings expectation across value and growth.
+• Equities: We have seen a broadening out of earnings growth, and we expect a lift in earnings expectations across value and growth.
 Thus, our outlook is for the earnings of both to converge.

 Duration